 Educational Book Fund

 - First year of residency: $1000

 - Third year of residency: $250

 - Fourth year of residency: $250

 - House Officer holidays: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Day after Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve, House Officer Birthday.
-As long as the resident is not on call, he or she gets the day off!

 U-M House Officer’s Association